Creates an instance of Package.

 This is the main class for managing npm packages on local file-system.
 You can do most of the stuff you do in

-cli using this class.Events:
+npmcli using this class.Events:

 Package